bpt26/usher_wiki/docs/source/tutorials.rst

 Example Workflow
 ----------

-In this example we will calculate uncertainty metrics for samples belonging to clade A.2.4 and visualize them on `auspice <auspice.us>`_.
+In this example we will calculate uncertainty metrics for samples belonging to clade A.2.4 and visualize them on `auspice <https://auspice.us/>`_.

 Download the example protobuf file `public-2021-03-02.all.masked.nextclade.pangolin.pb <https://hgwdev.gi.ucsc.edu/~angie/UShER_SARS-CoV-2/2021/03/02/public-2021-03-02.all.masked.nextclade.pangolin.pb>`_ (protobuf file containing the mutation annotated tree with clade annotations)